laboon/CS1632_Spring2018/exercises/5/exercise5.md

 ## Tool 3 - Simplecov

-Simplecov will let you know where your tests are not testing by performing a code coverage analysis - specifically, statement coverage (remember that
+Simplecov will let you know where your tests are not testing by performing a code coverage analysis - specifically, statement coverage (remember that there are other kinds of code coverage such as branch coverage and method coverage)

 First, open the `graph_test.rb` file and note the top few lines which start `simplecov`.
 These lines are necessary for using simplecov.